Fun With Amino Acids

 Wine Pairing Badassery

 If you didn’t already know, I’m a personal chef.
-My job as a personal chef consists of cooking for private dinner parties, teaching cooking classes and meal services.
+My job as a personal chef consists of cooking for private dinner parties, teaching cooking classes and preparing meal services.
+Occasionally, clients request a wine pairing dinner and I’m happy to oblige.

 I enjoy most aspects of my job for different reasons but my super-duper most favoritest ever, is wine or beer food pairings.
 I enjoy the direction and focus I’m forced into with the flavor profiles wine and beer provide.